What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 5. Go Hiking

 Most dogs love to walk.
-Our dog can’t walk enough and would stay outside all day roaming the neighborhood if we let her.
+Our dog can’t walk enough and would stay outside all day roaming the neighborhood if we let him.

 Hiking trails are lovely for dates because they’re quiet, and you are surrounded by so much beautiful nature it’s challenging to be harmful or get into a bad mood.
 Unless your date is going sour.
 If it is, you can turn around and head home.